Chapter 4123-3 Claims Procedure

 (4) In the event the injured or disabled employee is unable to complete the first report of injury by reason of physical or mental disability, the report may be completed and filed by the employee’s spouse, next friend, the guardian of the employee, or the employee’s employer.
 In claims for death benefits where the dependents are a spouse and one or more minor children, it shall be sufficient for the spouse to make application for benefits on behalf of the spouse and the minor children.
 In the event a dependent minor child has a guardian of the person other than the spouse of the deceased, such guardian shall execute the report on behalf of such minor child.
 If there is no spouse surviving, the report on behalf of the dependent minor children, or children who are mentally or physically incapacitated, may be filed by a guardian or next friend of such children.

-(6) In cases where the death of the employee is not the result of injury or occupational disease, the application for compensation may be made as provided in sections 4123.57 and 4123.60 of the Revised Code.
+(6) In cases where the death of the employee is not the result of injury or occupational disease, an application for accrued compensation may be made as provided in sections 4123.57 and 4123.60 of the Revised Code.

 (7) Application for payment of the balance of percentage permanent partial disability compensation, awarded under division (A) of section 4123.57 of the Revised Code prior to the employee’s death, shall be made by the injured employee’s dependents.
 The application may be filed whether the death was related or unrelated to an industrial injury or occupational disease.